jibbius/jackbarker-com-au/_posts/2016-10-28-axhshare-download-wireframes.markdown

 ### Optional extras:

-- An image compare tool (i.e. BeyondCompare; DeltaWalker; Kaleaidoscope; Araxis Merge)
+- An image compare tool (i.e. BeyondCompare; DeltaWalker; Kaleidoscope; Araxis Merge)
 - Microsoft Powershell (for the purpose of scripting an image comparison)

 ## Step 1